The three-needle bind-off is a great way to cast off live stitches, but it also joins two fabric pieces together. Read my guide.

 Right-handed: Insert the right needle into the first stitch on the needle closest to you, knitwise.
 Then go through the first stitch on the back needle, knitwise.
 Yarn over, pull through and take the stitch off of the left needle.

 Left-handed: Insert the left needle into the first stitch on the needle closest to you, knitwise.
 Then go through the first stitch on the back needle, knitwise.
-Yarn over, pull through and take the stitch off of the right needle.
+Yarn over, pull through and slip that last stitch off the right needle.

 Then, do what you just did again, so that you have ‘knitted two together’ twice.
 You now have two stitches on your right needle. (left needle if you are left-handed).